-It seems appropriate to launch this organization today.
-Today, on April 6, 2020 as worldwide cases of COVID-19 exceed 1,347,676 and deaths due to this global pandemic exceed 74,744.
+This site was launched on April 6, 2020 as worldwide cases of COVID-19 was at 1,347,676 and deaths due to this global pandemic at 74,744.

-Now, on May 3, 2020 (not quite 1 month after this site was launched) there have been 3,485,948 confirmed COVID-19 cases in human beings worldwide (compared to 1,347,676 on April 6th) and 246,126 deaths (compared to 74,744).
-United States confirmed cases at this moment are recorded as 1,149,197.*
+On May 3, 2020 (not quite 1 month after this site was launched) there were 3,485,948 confirmed COVID-19 cases worldwide (compared to 1,347,676 on April 6th) and 246,126 deaths (compared to 74,744).
+United States confirmed cases at that moment were recorded as 1,149,197.*

-*Source: Johns Hopkins University and Medicine (2020).
+*Source for COVID-19 infections, deaths and case-fatality rates: Johns Hopkins University and Medicine (2020).
 Coronavirus Resource Center.
 Retrieved from: https://coronavirus.jhu.edu/map.html